 Arun Gandhi who spent his life on concepts of nonviolence said two things that apply here to understanding the contribution of inaction toward violence.
 He said; “We often don’t acknowledge our violence because we are ignorant about it” and “it is passive violence that fuels the fire of physical violence”.
 We can look at a relatively mild example of violence such as graffiti to examine how this process works.
 Youth starving for significance and constructive social connections will express themselves with wall art that could be considered a violation of the public or private property of others.
 Alienation, a lack of purpose and the expressions of the lack of the worth of human life gets telegraphed as a clear message by what we pay attention to, and also by what we do not pay attention to.
 Taking it further, predatory gangs and the violence associated with it stems from not having a constructive means of expressing and experiencing communal belonging.
 In other words; violence in communities is often the outward symptom of an unmet social hunger.

-It should come as no surprise that starvation compels creatures act in some way to satisfy that hunger.
+It should come as no surprise that starvation compels creatures act in some way to satisfy that hunger, in extreme cases desperate acts can become the norm.
 If there is no means to satisfy the hunger constructively, or if the pathway to satisfy it is not understood, violent behaviors result.
-Violence in many ways is frequently an expression of some form of unmet hunger.
-Whether that expression is a body in the process of violently consuming itself, or maladaptive social expressions, the core is still destruction.
+Whether that expression is a body in the process of violently consuming itself, or maladaptive social expressions, the core is still destruction born of unmet hunger.
 If we are not attentive to satisfying our real needs we will continue to see expressions of destructive behaviors.
 While some issues can fall outside our capacity to control and the illustrations here represent only part of a larger picture, there is certainly room for improvement if we recognize that the seeds of violence grow in the soil of apathy.